Rethinking the Global Knowledge of CLIP in Training-Free Open-Vocabulary Semantic Segmentation: Introduction

-In a nutshell, our contributions are summarized as \begin{itemize}[leftmargin=2em] \item We propose an Attention Map Fusion strategy (AMF) to emphasize the global knowledge encoded by global tokens via reshaping the last-block attention.
+In a nutshell, our contributions are summarized as \begin{itemize} \item We propose an Attention Map Fusion strategy (AMF) to emphasize the global knowledge encoded by global tokens via reshaping the last-block attention.

 \item We propose a Channel Suppression strategy (CS) to make last-block Value embeddings more semantically correlated.

 \item We conduct extensive experiments on various segmentation benchmarks under the training-free open-vocabulary setting.
 Experiment results show that GCLIP outperforms previous state-of-the-arts. \end{itemize}